 The change should not impact your existing accounts.
-However, please be aware that your Dime representative may reach out for beneficial ownership information to update your account file, ensuring necessary compliance for any future financial requests.
+However, your Dime representative may request beneficial ownership information to update your account file, ensuring compliance with future financial requests.

-What if the people who have been identified as beneficial owners or control persons are not clients of Dime Community Bank?
+What if the identified beneficial owners or control persons are not Dime Community Bank clients?
 Do I still need to provide their personal information to Dime Community Bank?

 My Dime Community Bank representative has asked me for a Certification of Beneficial Ownership.
 What is this and why is it necessary?

-The Certification of Beneficial Ownership is a legally required form that Dime must collect from legal entity customers regarding their ultimate beneficial owners and the control person.
+The Certification of Beneficial Ownership is a legally required form that Dime must collect from legal entity customers.
+It pertains to their ultimate beneficial owners and control person.
 By completing the form, you are attesting that the information provided is accurate to the best of your knowledge.